®

 The central symbol of Pythagoras is Tetractys, which expresses the discrete steps of dimensions in geometry (0D, 1D, 2D, 3D).
 Tetractys also embodies the harmonious notes of vibrating musical strings having 2:1, 3:2, and 4:3 ratios -- which are all harmonious.
 The Pythagorean School he founded in southern Italy taught 'All is number.'
 While the secrecy of the school's findings makes it difficult to associate Pythagoras with particular innovations, it appears Pythagoras intended the school to operate as one whole: The intellectual property at the times could only be enforced by the school.
 Scholars directly attribute to Pythagoras the ideas that are "central" to the school's teaching.
 Pythagoreans classified numbers not only as even and odd, but also as evenly even (binary), incommensurable (irrational), incomposite (prime), and abundant (divisible by many other numbers such is the case with 360 and 24).
 The application of numbers also includes the idea of priority (as an unchanging characteristic, though, and that is adequate for physics but not for economics).
 Attributed to Pythagoras is the right angle theorem, which in its geometric form is valid for both the rational and irrational numbers -- and is the only tractable generator of irrational numbers.
 (Transcendentals are not constructible via the Pythagorean Theorem -- cannot say if circle squaring was resolved by Pythagoras in some fashion.
 There are hints on squaring by ancient Greeks.)
 The Pythagorean Theorem spawned the imperative pursuit of geometry lasting over 23 hundred years, until effectively lowered in priority by Kepler's orbit equations.
 Still, the incommensurability aspect of numbers is understood at but a gut level.

-In the rendition above, Pythagoras is shown on the left reading from a book on music in a detail from a painting by Raphael that could be called "Who is Who in Magna Graecia."
-A student holds a black tablet in front, which shows (on right) the harmonic proportions as well as Tetractys.
+In the detail above, Pythagoras is shown reading from a book on music.
+A student holds a tablet in front, which shows (in another detail on right) the harmonic proportions as well as Tetractys.
 Pythagoras is reported to wear trousers, an unusual attire for his times.

 Musashi